 - Objective of the experiment

 - Theory behind the experiment

 - Experimental procedure

 - Data analysis

 - Discussion and conclusion

-- Questions on the virtual experiments.
+- Questions on the virtual "hands on" materials.

 Please see dates for assignment and due dates below.
 The solution should be prepared as a typed out document and submitted on laulima as a pdf: